allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 maybe do you treat yourself with a sweet drink after a workout?
 Are there a lot of such rituals?
 You might want to consider not having them on a daily basis.

-Every one of those rituals is a dopamine-increasing factor.
+Every one of these rituals is a dopamine-increasing factor.
 As you’ve already read, multiple peaks of dopamine one on top of the other might not be a great idea.
 Layering multiple dopamine-increasing factors on a regular basis might seriously affect our ability to release dopamine in general.
 Spiking the dopamine by multiple activities in a short period of time leads to lowering the baseline by depleting stored, ready-to-deploy dopamine.
-That may lead to lowering the baseline dopamine level, which will result in lack of motivation and feeling low in general.
+That may lead to lowering the baseline dopamine level, what will result in lack of motivation and feeling low in general.

 So what should we do?
 Are those things bad for us?
 Well, not really.
-Sometimes those spikes of dopamine from listening to music or sweet treats are exactly what we need to get through our day.
-The key is to differentiate all those “extras” while we work.
+Sometimes these spikes of dopamine from listening to music or sweet treats are exactly what we need to get through the day.
+The key is to differentiate all these “extras” while we work.
 Listen to music while working — just not every time.
 Have that sweet drink — just not every day.
-Meet with friends for a workout session — but also have those individual sessions once in a while.
+Meet with friends for a workout session — but also have these individual sessions once in a while.

 Some of us spend our time on meetings while trying to do our individual work at the same time.
 Some listen to podcasts while coding.
 We should keep in mind, though, that multitasking is another way of layering dopamine and doing that on a